All the material below has been submitted by Dana Thomson, Health Promotion Officer at healthAbility in Eltham and trained public health dietitian.

 - The ratings are currently optional for food manufacturers to include on their labels.
 Many in the food industry are not opting in to this scheme if their products score poorly.
 However, you can download the Food Switch App (Android, iOS) and scan almost any product to obtain its rating.

 - Use the ratings in conjunction with other food information like dietary guidelines, the ingredients list, and the nutrition information panel.
-If you would like to learn more, healthAbility also runs supermarket tours to help people make sense of food labels.

 - The system is currently under a 5 year review and taking public submissions.
 If you would like help writing a submission, Email Dana.